jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

         NLAPI_APPLICATION_ID=19
         NLAPI_API_KEY=your-key
 ```

 If you have these environment variables set and run the script again it will skip the application and api key creation and only update the schema.

-*2.c* Make sure to save the `NLAPI_API_KEY` && `NLAPI_APPLICATION_ID` to your .env from step 2.b.
+**2.c** Make sure to save the `NLAPI_API_KEY` && `NLAPI_APPLICATION_ID` to your `.env` from step 2.b.

-**3. Set Up Github Repository Secrets**
+**3. Set Up Gitub Repository Secrets**
 This step is neccessary for deployments.

 Save `NLAPI_DEV_USER`, `NLAPI_DEV_PASSWORD`, `NLAPI_SCHEMA_NAME`, `NLAPI_APPLICATION_ID` to your github repository secrets.
-This will enable automatically sending your openapi spec to the NLAPI when pushing updates so the NLAPI always has the latest schema of your application. (some extra versioning features are coming soon; But for now, if you upload a schema with the same name as a previously uploaded schema, it will **replace** that schema.
-If you upload a schema with a different name, it will **add** to the current latest schemas to allow you to upload multiple schemas to one NLAPI application.)
+This will enable automatically sending your openapi spec to the NLAPI when pushing updates so the NLAPI always has the latest schema of your application.
+(Some extra versioning features are coming soon, but for now, if you upload a schema with the same name as a previously uploaded schema, it will **replace** that schema.
+If you upload a schema with a different name, it will **add** to your current latest schemas, which allows you to upload multiple schemas to one NLAPI application.)

-If you are only doing local development you will need to either manually send your openapi schema to the NLAPI each time you make a change to the routes.
+If you are only doing local development, you will need to manually send your openapi schema to the NLAPI each time you make a change to the routes.

-**If you are using this as a template for another repository make note that the `.github/workflows/update-schema.yml` file only runs on specified branches so you will need to adjust to meet your development needs.*
+\*_If you are using this as a template for another repository make note that the `.github/workflows/update-schema.yml` file only runs on specified branches so you will need to adjust to meet your development needs._

 **4. Confirm everything is working** by seeding your database with `npm run seed`.
-Then go to localhost:5573 and login with bugs.bunny@example.com pw: CarrotLover123 | Once logged in you should see a chat bubble.
-Type 'what is my profile information' You should see a response in a few seconds giving basic information of Bugs Bunny.
+Then go to http://localhost:5573 and login with `bugs.bunny@example.com` and password: `CarrotLover123`.
+Once logged in you should see a chat bubble.
+Type 'what is my profile information'.
+You should see a response in a few seconds giving basic information of Bugs Bunny.
 In your terminal you should see the output of the NLAPI.

 **5. Checkout out stage-3** to add more endpoints, add streaming and more.

 ## Features Added:

-- **NLAPI Integration**: Send user input to the nlapi to interact with your application.
+- **NLAPI Integration**: Send user input to the NLAPI to interact with your application.
 - **Github Action to Auto-Update Schema**: Look at .github/actions to see how you can automate the updates of your schema to the NLAPI
 - **Frontend Signup / Login / Dashboard**: Added some UI to the app to see how this would feel in the UI.